How to pay your council tax

 You'll need to take your council tax bill with you to the Post Office.
 Payments made at the Post Office may take several days to reach us.

 Make cheques and postal money orders payable to Cornwall Council.
-Please write your account reference on the back and send it to the Revenues section at the address on the front of your bill.
+Please write your council tax account reference on the back and send it to the Revenues section at the address on the front of your bill.

 A receipt will only be issued if you send a stamped addressed envelope with your payment.